'They're beatable': How the Chiefs could end Crusaders' era of dominance

-Clayton McMillan sees the value in short turnarounds at the pointy end of a campaign.
+Clayton McMillan sees the value in short turnarounds at the end of a campaign.

-The hosts will have an extra day's rest under their belts ahead of the match, having played their quarterfinal last Friday while the Chiefs played on Saturday.
-However, speaking ahead of the match, McMillan outlined the positives of that.
+The hosts will have an extra day's rest, having played their quarter-final last Friday while the Chiefs played on Saturday.
+However, McMillan sees the positives in their scenario.

 "There's a real value in having short turnarounds, especially heading into the finals," he explained.
 "It means you just get back into work early, get straight into business; there's not a lot of time to twiddle your thumbs and think about what might be.

-"It's straight into preparations and when we've had short turnarounds, this group generally trends to do OK with that."
+"It's straight into preparations and when we've had short turnarounds, this group generally trends to do okay with that."

-McMillan has named a relatively unchanged side from the group that dispatched the Waratahs in Hamilton last weekend, with Josh Ioane getting the start at fullback in an otherwise unchanged run-on side.
+McMillan has named a settled side from the group that dispatched the Waratahs in Hamilton last weekend, with Josh Ioane starting at fullback in an otherwise unchanged run-on side.
 They will get a boost from the bench with the return of co-captain Sam Cane from a knee injury, while George Dyer replaces Atu Moli in the front row reinforcements.

 It will be the second time this season that the Chiefs and Crusaders have met in Christchurch.
 Back in round three, the Chiefs announced themselves as a title contender with a 24-21 win.